 - w.
-Pitched, sloped, and flat roofs are all acceptable roof forms and a variety of roof forms contributes to the diversity architecture in the region. - x.
+Pitched, sloped, and flat roofs are all acceptable roof forms and a variety of roof forms contributes to the diversity architecture in the region. ac.
+Low-rise buildings (except for townhouses) should have a minimum separation distance of 11.0 metres in the case that windows are present on one or both of the facing facades. - x.
 Robust and durable roofing materials are encouraged to avoid frequent replacement due to age and/or damage.
 Materials that resist sun damage, puncturing, and maintain their finish over time are encouraged. - y.
 Skylights are encouraged to maximize natural light penetration into buildings and should be designed as an element of the roofscape, composed with dormers, chimneys, and other protruding elements with the same care as any vertical building façade. - z.
-Low-rise building forms have a higher roof-to-building-area ratio than mid-rise or tall buildings and as such the surface of the roof must be considered in the sustainable performance of the building.
+Low-rise building forms have a higher roofto-building-area ratio than mid-rise or tall buildings and as such the surface of the roof must be considered in the sustainable performance of the building.
 Inclusion of productive roof elements is encouraged for all low-rise building forms, including living (green) roofs, cool (high-albedo) roofs, solar thermal, and photovoltaic applications. - aa.
 Townhouse dwellings should use roof form to distinguish dwelling units through creative expression of angular roofs that repeat at each individual unit, reinforcing a residential character. - ab.
 Mechanical penthouses on the roof of lowrise buildings should be screened from view using high quality enclosures that are designed as part of the overall building composition.